Mediation In

 Court System

 Civil and commercial disputes generally handled by French courts.
 Wallis and Futuna falls under jurisdiction of French legal system, with appeals going to French courts.
 Commercial tribunals typically resolve commercial disputes.
 The court system follows French procedural traditions with adaptations for the overseas collectivity.
-Further research needed on specific court-annexed mediation programs.
+French courts actively encourage mediation before proceeding to trial.
+Court-annexed mediation is available through the French judicial system with adaptations for overseas collectivities.
+Judges may refer parties to mediation and can adjourn proceedings to allow mediation to occur.

 Mediator Regulations

 Businesses can utilise arbitration and mediation for dispute resolution.
 Professional standards follow French legal standards applicable to overseas collectivities.
-Mediator regulations would align with French mediator practices.
-Further research needed on specific mediator certification processes and territorial regulations.
+Mediator regulations align with French mediator practices through the National Council of Mediators (Conseil National de la Médiation).
+Mediators are not required to be lawyers, but many are.
+Continuing education must maintain certification.
+Territorial adaptations account for local Pacific Island context.

 Cultural Approach